Become a vape recycler

 CHF 0.10

-The ARC is levied by manufacturers or importers as a fixed amount on the sale price and is subject to value added tax.
+The Advanced recycling contribution (ARC) is levied by manufacturers or importers as a fixed amount on the sale price and is subject to value added tax.
 It cannot be incorporated into pricing policy as a marketing instrument.

 Disposal by licensed recycling plants